For questions that we haven't managed to answer please email us and we will get back to you as soon as possible.

 Is it too much of a cliche to say, you get what you pay for?

-GRG has the best selection of kayaks in the whole of Nepal and all their equipment is of top quality.
+GRG has the best selection of kayaks in the whole of Nepal and all our equipment is of top quality.
 We also have some of the best guides working for us and pay our guides above average.
 We also provide you with the best quality (and quantity) of food.

 We will always have a suitable number of safety kayakers on trips and all of this costs more.
 We do not cut corners on your safety.